62 Powerful Blog Optimization SEO Tips You Need To Get More Clients [A Step-By-Step Guide]

 Including these 3 types of keywords in your post will help search engines understand what your post is about and serve it up to more people who are looking.

 NOTE: I am not going into the details of how to do Keyword Research here.
-That is a whole post until itself!
+That is a whole post unto itself.
 But check out these resources to get you started.

-aka quality is better than quantity and how that’s good news for you
+Quality is better than quantity and that's good news for you.

 Now that we’ve agreed that keyword research is nonnegotiable, let’s move on to the actual content of your post.

 High-quality content is widely accepted to be a major SEO ranking factor.
 This means it pays to take the time to create epic content that actually:

 - Answers the questions your audience is asking

 Creating comprehensive posts may feel like more work, but in the long run, it’s actually less.

 That's because when you take the time to produce epic, value-packed, evergreen content, you can create less of it overall.
 And it will continue working for you over the long haul.

 Plus, that epic content can be repurposed into a variety of smaller, snackable bits of content that will keep your editorial calendar humming.